Ohio Resources

 Grant-Making Per Year: In 2019, the Foundation provided grants in the amount of $351,530.

 Recovery and Supportive Housing Grantee Example: OneEighty, Inc., is a grantee based in Wooster, Ohio, in rural Wayne County.
-OneEighty provides supportive housing and transitional services to individuals struggling with substance abuse.
+OneEighty provides supportive housing and transitional services to individuals struggling with a substance use disorder.

 Wayne County Community Foundation